Section 5: Sanctions & Temporary Actions

 Students who have a serious violation of the community standards set in the student code of conduct or the residence license, or because of a series of breaches of the community standards in the Residence Halls will be asked to leave campus residence either permanently or for a period of time.
 This sanction carries with it the penalty of forfeiting room and board charges for the semester in which the disciplinary action occurs.
 Depending on the nature of the incident, the student may also receive a disciplinary probation as part of this sanction.

 - Suspension – Disciplinary

 A student who is suspended from the University is unable to register for and attend classes or to be present on University property for a prescribed period of time.
 A transcript notation of “suspended-disciplinary” is also in place for a period of seven years from the last date of attendance.
 Suspension is a severe sanction and the student forfeits tuition and fees along with room and board if a resident student and does not receive academic credit for the semester in which the suspension occurred.
-Students who are Disciplinarily Suspended and wish to return to the University at Albany must first meet with the Office of Conflict Resolution & Civic Responsibility to assess their readiness for readmission.
-Students who are Disciplinarily Suspended with conditions and who wish to return to the University at Albany must meet with the Office of Conflict Resolutions & Civic Responsibility to verify the successful completion of the conditions.
+Students who are Disciplinarily Suspended and wish to return to the University at Albany must first meet with Community Standards to assess their readiness for readmission.
+Students who are Disciplinarily Suspended with conditions and who wish to return to the University at Albany must meet with Community Standards to verify the successful completion of the conditions.

 - Dismissal – Disciplinary